 EXAMPLE An abstract operations segment may contain material specifications that reference material classes, while a concrete operations segment based on this abstract operations segment may contain material specifications that reference material definitions belonging to those material classes.

 Table 142 defines the relationship roles for the operations segment.
+Table 143 defines the attributes for the operations segment.